 This isn’t something you really need to worry about as a dog owner if it only happens from time to time.
 It’s a silly little activity that makes your dog feel better and that really doesn’t hurt anything, so you don’t really need to get up in your arms when you see it happen.

 The real problems occur if your dog is doing this frequently.
 If your dog keeps scratching an itch, he or she might be dealing with a parasite like a flea or a tick or might have a skin condition that could use the help of a professional.
 If your dog starts rolling around more than normal, it might be a good idea to first check your dog thoroughly for unwanted passengers and then to take your dog to a vet to see if he or she needs any kind of medication for his or her skin.
+It’s usually a good idea to apply flea and tick treatment for dogs regularly, just in case.

 The Dog is On the Defensive